SampleEnvironment/SECoP/protocol/specification/transport.rst

 -------------

 SECoP relies on a stream transport of 8-bit bytes.
-Most often this will be a TCP conection.
+Most often this will be a TCP connection.
 In those cases the SEC node SHOULD support as many parallel simultaneous connections as technically feasible.

 .. important::